brettz9/jamilih/README.md

 will be set to the element on which the symbol was added, while if an object is supplied, its `this` will remain as the object itself, but an `elem` property will be added to the object which can be used to get the element on which the symbol was added.
+If you do not wish to add such a reference, consider using a symbol with `$custom`.

 ```js
 jml('input', {